 Not every person who received income in 2012 has to file a federal income tax return.
 There are a number of factors that affect whether you have to file including how much you earned – and the source of that income – as well as your filing status and your age.
 For most folks, this is pretty straightforward.
-Using the chart below, choose your filing status (if you’re confused about this, I’ll have more on this later in the series), your age and your gross income.
+You will choose your filing status (if you’re confused about this, I’ll have more on this later in the series), your age, and your gross income.

 If your gross income is above the threshold for your age and filing status, you should file a federal income tax return.
 This is, of course, assuming that no other person is claiming you on their federal income tax return.